 a) The Balancing Authority scheduler must manually compare each Hour Ending value in the preschedule horizon between the Balancing Authority’s scheduling system, and the NSI that is calculated and displayed in the Interchange Software.
 The scheduler, for auditing purposes, may check the checkout box available under each Hour Ending value to ensure that a Balancing Authority has completed its checkout with the Interchange Software.

 b) As required, the Balancing Authority will upload the NSI from their scheduling system into the Interchange Software through the available Electric Industry Data Exchange (EIDE) interface.
 Once the Confirmed NSI is uploaded, it will appear in the Interchange Software field titled Uploaded NSI.
-The Balancing Authority scheduler must manually compare each Hour Ending Value in the preschedule horizon between the Uploaded NSI and the NSI in the Interchange Software.
+The Balancing Authority scheduler may manually compare each Hour Ending Value in the preschedule horizon between the Uploaded NSI and the NSI in the Interchange Software.
 The scheduler, for auditing purposes, may check the checkout box available under each Hour Ending Value to ensure that a Balancing Authority has completed its checkout with the Interchange Software.

 It is important to note that the preschedule process does not require adjacent Balancing Authorities to call or fax one another to ensure that preschedule checkout is complete.
 Once a Balancing Authority validates that its confirmed NSI matches the Interchange Software NSI using one of the processes outlined above, it is deemed to have completed the obligations of a preschedule checkout.